PERSISTLab/ekho/README.md

 3. Set the gain on the Analog-front-end

-3. Connect both Teensy 3.1's, the device under test, and the Analog-front end.
+3. Connect both Teensy 3.1's, the device under test, and the Analog-front end as shown above.

 3. Build the `emulate_render` executable